Aman3444/Java-1.8/README.md

 # Java-1.8
 Core Examples and Tutorials for java 8 features
-And Hacker Rank Solutions for java
+Hacker Rank Solutions for java